What is Machine Learning?

 There also are techniques, which can be classified as “Semi-supervised” learning.

 Machine learning is applied to every industry that works with large data sets.
 Effective learning systems provide insights that help businesses make efficient decisions and outdo their competitors.
 Here are some of the industry use cases to give you an idea of where ML is applied:

 The technological enhancements of the twentieth century have given us the boon of wearable devices and sensors that help us assess a patient’s health or activity in real time.
 Such technology also has the potential to improve healthcare research and help experts assess and analyse enormous amounts of research and medical data to get valuable insights contributing to improved diagnosis, treatment and efficiently expedite life sciences research.

 The application of ML or machine learning in the early stages of drug discovery has a high potential in the initial screening of drug compounds and to predict their success rate based on the respective parameters and factors.

-iPlexus is a good example of efficiently applied machine learning that helps generate intelligence and insights across pre-clinical, clinical, regulatory and commercial phases of a drug development to discover most relevant knowledge and new patterns.
+Ontosight is a good example of efficiently applied machine learning that helps generate intelligence and insights across pre-clinical, clinical, regulatory and commercial phases of drug development to discover most relevant knowledge and new patterns.